lexcion/cse15l-lab-reports/lab-report-5-week-10.md

 ![Image](report5pictures/test2preview.png)

-Therefore, my own implementation is correct because it ignored the image, and the provided parser was wrong because it incorrectly grabbed the image file name.
+Therefore the expected output is "[]" because nothing should be detected, making my own implementation is correct because it ignored the image.
+The provided parser was wrong because it incorrectly grabbed the image file name.

-For the provided parser, the way to fix the bug is to differentiate between images and links.
+For the incorrect provided parser, the way to fix the bug is to differentiate between images and links.
 Specifically, the provided parser does not check for "!" in the beginning of the potential link, which makes it unable to tell the difference between links and images.

 I fixed this issue in my own code in an earlier lab by adding an image check in getLinks which looks like this: